Contact Lens Care

 Myopia is a one of the most common refractive errors, causing nearby objects to appear clear and objects in the distance to appear blurry.
 For example, you may find it easy to focus on close work such as reading a book but have difficulty seeing road signs in the distance.
 This happens when the size of the eye is too large causing light rays to focus in front of the retina as opposed to on it.

-Myopia (short/near sightedness) is one of the most common refractive errors and has become increasingly prevalent in recent years.
-Although the cause of it is not entirely clear, some eye doctors feel that it’s due to our increased use of computers, tablets and smart phone devices, as well as extended tasks that require near vision, and genetic predispositions for myopia.
+Myopia (short-sightedness or near-sightedness) has become increasingly prevalent in recent years.
+The cause of myopia is not entirely clear.
+Some eye doctors believe it’s due to our increased use of computers, tablets and smart phone devices.
+They also believe that extended tasks requiring near vision can cause myopia in addition to there being genetic predispositions for myopia.

 What are the symptoms of myopia?

 You’ll have difficulty reading road signs and seeing distant objects clearly.
 However, you'll be able to see well for close-up tasks such as reading and computer use.
 Other symptoms of myopia include: